 Peter Gibbons (Assoc Dip Val, Grad Dip Prop, MBA.)

+Peter is Deputy Chairman of Bethanie Group and Chairs the Property Development Committee and Nominations, Remunerations and Governance Committee.
 Peter has extensive experience in property investment banking, property development and property financing and funds management.
 Peter has held senior roles in some of the World’s largest Investment Banks, including Macquarie Bank, Bankers Trust and Deutsche Bank.
-Peter is Managing Director of North West Property Consultants and has strong knowledge and understanding of the issues and challenges of property development in Western Australia.
+Peter is Managing Director of PP Valley Pty Ltd, trading as Openn, an Australian startup real estate technology platform.

 Peter was a non-executive Director of Silver Chain for five years, advising on property and general strategy.
-Peter has also been a Commissioner on the West Australian Football Commission for six years, and was Chair of both the Property and Finance Committees.
-Peter is currently a non-executive Director of Landcorp and member of the Audit and Risk Management Committee.
+Peter has also been a Commissioner on the West Australian Football Commission for six years and was Chair of both the Property and Finance Committees.
+Peter was also a Director of WA Government’s Landcorp for five years, being on its Audit and Risk and Governance and Remuneration Committees.

 A registered architect, Kylee has been Director of architectural practice Fratelle Group since 2010.
-Kylee has led the design and delivery of many aged care, multi-residential, retirement and community projects across Western Australia for over 15 years and undertakes research into issues surrounding aged care, ageing in place and dementia design.
+Kylee has led the design and delivery of many aged care, multi-residential, retirement and community projects across Western Australia since 2003 and undertakes research into issues surrounding aged care, ageing in place and dementia design.
 Kylee was a 2014 40 under 40 winner, and was the 2015 Australian Institute of Architects WA Emerging Architect.

-Kylee is heavily involved in advocacy work, and this has led to her involvement as a council member for a number of industry boards and committees, and currently include the Property Council of Australia (Commercial Property Committee), the Australian Institute of Architects Chapter Council and the National Association of Women in Construction (WA Division).
-Kylee was appointed as a Non Executive Director of Bethanie in June 2016.
+Kylee is heavily involved in advocacy work, and this has led to her involvement in a number of industry boards and committees.
+She is currently a non-Executive Director of Landcorp and a member of the Property Development Committee, a Property Council of Australia Division Councillor and an Australian Institute of Architects WA Chapter Councillor.
+Kylee was appointed as a Non-Executive Director of Bethanie in June 2016.